Counterexamples in synchronization: pathologies of consensus seeking gradient descent flows on surfaces: Main results

 \section{Main results}

-The results of this paper are divided into two parts.
-First, we give an example to show that a CSS on the form \eqref{eq:hyper} can diverge to infinity as suggested by Proposition \ref{prop:diverge}, then we provide a theorem with a condition that excludes this possibility.
-Second, we give an example to show that a CSS on a compact manifold does not always converge to a point as suggested by Proposition \ref{prop:lageman}.
-Moreover, we show that a CSS on a compact manifold can be initialized arbitrarily close to $\mathcal{C}$ but still not converge to it.
-Then we give a theorem with a condition that excludes these two possibilities.
+The results of this section are divided into two parts.
+First, we give an example to show that a CSS on the form \eqref{eq:hyper} can diverge to infinity as suggested by Proposition \ref{prop:diverge}.
+Moreover we provide a result, Theorem \ref{prop:unbounded}, which contains a condition that excludes this possibility.
+Second, we show by example that a CSS on a compact manifold can be initialized arbitrarily close to $\mathcal{C}$ but still not converge to it ($\mathcal{C}$ is stable but not asympotically stable).
+Then we give a result, Theorem \ref{prop:local}, with a condition that excludes this possibility.